Personal Injury Dan Tuley

 What Should I Do If I’m Injured in an Accident or Mishap?

-Any moment that you suffer a serious injury, it’s generally best to take certain measures that will ensure you have the information and evidence you need in the event that civil action is required in the future.
+The moment that you suffer a serious injury, it’s generally best to take certain measures that will ensure you have the information and evidence you need in the event that civil action is required in the future.

 The most important priority of all is to seek medical attention.
 Many injuries may not be immediately visually evident, and your perception of pain can be dulled by adrenaline.
 Some injuries can have permanent effects if they’re not treated properly, so it is vital that you get medical care as soon as possible.
 Your medical records will also serve as key documentation if you pursue a personal injury lawsuit in Indiana.

 In addition, you should photograph the injuries and accident scene if you are safely able to do so.
 You can always ask someone else to take the photos on your behalf if you are too injured to take action.
-Ideally, you should photograph the accident scene before anything is moved, cleaned or altered.
+Ideally, you should photograph the accident scene before anything is moved, cleaned, or altered.
 These photos can prove to be important evidence in your case.

 You should also get the name and contact information of any witnesses who observed the accident or the conditions that led up to the incident.
 Eyewitnesses can play a key and critical role in your case.
 If you’ve been involved in an auto accident, contacting the police department can often work to your advantage, as the police can provide a valuable third-party account of the accident scene.